Alcohol and Carbs Cravings Cause Serious Weight Gain: How to Reduce them with FDA Approved Naltrexone.

-Naltrexone reduces craving for alcohol and desires for sweets by blocking the pleasure centers in your brain that respond to alcohol as well as sweet and salty foods.
-These are called opiate receptors since they also involved with opiate drugs.
-When these areas of the brain are blocked, a person feels less need for “one more drink,” two scoops of ice cream or a full bag of Stacy’s Chips.
-FDA-approved since 1994 for the treatment of alcohol and opiates, Naltrexone is safe, without significant side effects and has recently shown great promise in the treatment of weight gain especially when complicated by too much alcohol.
+Naltrexone reduces craving for alcohol and desires for sweets by blocking the effects of alcohol on the brain often resulting in significant weight loss.
+Alcohol and many carbs and salty foods exert their effect by interacting with opiate receptors found in the brain.
+These receptors are the first step in releasing brain neurochemicals that produce feelings of pleasure and calmness such as serotonin and dopamine.
+When the receptors in the brain are blocked, a person feels less need for “one more drink,” two scoops of ice cream or a full bag of Stacy’s Chips.
+Naltrexone has been FDA-approved since 1994 for the treatment of alcohol and opiates addiction.
+Naltrexone is safe, without significant side effects and has recently shown great promise in the treatment of weight gain especially when complicated by too much alcohol.

-Naltrexone reduces alcohol intake producing weight loss.
+Naltrexone reduces cravings for Alcohol producing weight loss.
 Alcoholic drinks have many more calories than is realized by most people.
 A single shot(1.5 oz) of straight alcohol is 85 to 105 calories.
-A glass of wine( 4oz) about 90-98 calories and 8 oz of beer from 70 to 200-300 calories.
+A glass of wine( 4oz) about 90-98 calories and 8 oz. of beer from 70 to 200-300 calories.
 There are minor differences between brands and types of straight alcohol.
 A mixed drink such a margarita or gin and tonic may contain 250-350 calories or more and contain 30 grams of carbs.
 The added calories are due to the sugar.
 Not only are these “empty” calories, they cause hunger, loss of sleep and inactivity.
 The is a chart on calories in alcohol below.
-However, there are significant effect of alcohol on metabolism.
-Its estimated that the actually effective calories may be 200- 300 calories or more for the final drink.
+In addition, there are significant effect of alcohol on metabolism. it’s estimated that the actually effective calories may be 200- 300 calories or more.

-How Naltrexone Blocks Receptors in Brain, Reducing Desire for Alcohol
+Naltrexone Reduces Cravings for Alcohol by Blocking Receptors in Brain, Reducing Desire for Alcohol

-Naltexone’s blockade of alcohol-opiate receptors in the brain is seen in the graph below.
-On the left, alcohol is stimulating the receptors(called opiod receptors) to release large amounts of dopamine, serotonin and other pleasure producing chemicals in the brain.
+Naltrexone’s blockade of alcohol-opiate receptors in the brain is seen in the graph below.
+On the left, alcohol is stimulating the receptors(called opioid receptors) to release large amounts of dopamine, serotonin and other pleasure producing chemicals in the brain.
 In many people this results in the need for more and more alcohol and often alcohol related medical problems and unwanted weight gain.
 On the right, naltrexone(blue circles) circulates around the brain and occupy the same receptors involved with alcohol.
-When a person drinks alcohol and takes naltrexone since the alcohol receptors are already occupied by the naltrexone, the alcohol can not attach to the receptors resulting in reduction in dopamine and serotonin release.
-This leads to a reduction in calories as as the secondary effects of the alcohol.
+This results in the less stimulation of the receptors and thus less release of serotonin and dopamine.
+The reduction in the pleasure producing chemicals leads to less desire for alcohol and possibly weight loss.

-How Naltrexone Exerts its Weight Loss Effect Beyond Alcohol Reduction
+Naltrexone Produces Weight Loss Beyond its Effect on Alcohol Reduction

 • Appetite reduction: Many people notice a reduction in appetite and cravings which result in less food.
 Reduction in the hunger promoting hormone, ghrelin may be the source of this observation.
 Observations have been positive in reducing “binge” eating. http://www.ncbi.nlm.nih.gov/pubmed/3628520).